MichielvanBeers/Flow.Launcher.Plugin.ChatGPT/README.md

 |short|Passed.|
 |long|As an all-knowing AI bot, when I receive the input "test," I determine whether you are asking me to provide a test-related response or evaluate my knowledge and capabilities.
 Here, your query is brief and ambiguous, but I will provide an example of how I process and respond to questions.
 Step 1: Analyze the input: I examine the key term "test" and search for relevant context or additional details to understand your intention.
 Step 2: Generate a response: Based on your input, I try to cover the evident possibilities in my reply, thus accommodating your potential purpose.
 This includes testing my understanding, problem-solving capabilities, or demonstrating my knowledge on a specific topic.
 Step 3: Retrieve relevant resources: Since you did not provide specific details with your query, I cannot include references or resources that support my response.
 However, a more contextually-rich question will allow me to conduct comprehensive research and cite appropriate resources If you can provide additional information or clarify the context for your query, I will be able to generate an in-depth response based on your request.

+## Adding your own system prompts
-You can add your own prompts by opening `system_messages.csv` adding a Key Word (without spaces) and a System Prompts that can be used.
+You can add your own prompts in the following way:
+1. Open Flow Launcher
+2. Type Settings
+3. Go to Plugins > ChatGPT
+4. Click the small folder icon
+5. In the folder that opens, open `system_messages.csv`
+6. In the first column add the Key Word (without spaces)
+7. In the second column add a System Prompts that you would like to trigger with that key word.
+8. Save the file

 Check out [this Github page](github.com/f/awesome-chatgpt-prompts) for some awesome prompts.

 ## Settings
 |Setting|Description|Default value|